corda/corda-docs-portal/README.md

 It is possible to override the `baseURL` of the project at build time.

-One was to do this is to use the configuration files, e.g.
+One way to do this is to use the configuration files, e.g.

 ```shell script
 make HUGO_ARGS="--config config.toml,config.dev.toml" prod-docker-serve